-Federal Express Corporation (FedEx Express) is an express transportation company offering time-definite delivery.
-FedEx Express offers three overnight package delivery services in the United States: FedEx First Overnight, FedEx Priority Overnight and FedEx Standard Overnight.
-FedEx SameDay service is available for urgent shipments up to 70 pounds to all destinations in the United States.
-FedEx Express also offers express overnight and deferred freight services in the United states backed by money-back guarantees to handle the needs of the time-definite freight market.
-Additionally, FedEx One Rate offers a predictable flat rate shipping option that is calculated based on the packaging type, service selected and destination.
+The Company's FedEx Express segment includes Federal Express Corporation (FedEx Express), which is an express transportation company offering time-definite delivery.
+The FedEx Express segment offers overnight package delivery services in the United States, including FedEx First Overnight, FedEx Priority Overnight and FedEx Standard Overnight.
+As of May 31, 2016, FedEx SameDay service was available for urgent shipments up to 150 pounds to any of the United States destination.
+The segment also offers the United States express overnight and deferred freight services.
+In addition, FedEx One Rate gives the United States customers a predictable flat rate shipping option that is calculated based on the packaging type, service selected and destination.

-FedEx Office has its own iPhone, iPad and Android apps that allow customers to print directly from their smartphones to any FedEx Office location in the United States or have the order delivered right to their door, while also allowing customers to get account-specific pricing, track print orders or packages, or find the nearest FedEx Office location.
-FedEx Office self-serve printers give customers even more flexibility by allowing direct USB access to print documents, as well as the ability to retrieve documents submitted via Google Cloud Print, HP ePrint, Breezy and Canon Forms & Print Services for Salesforce with a secure retrieval code.
-In addition, FedEx Office self-serve printers and mobile applications give customers the ability to login to their Google Drive, Box and Dropbox cloud accounts, select a document and print.
-The Company's FedEx Ship Manager suite of solutions offers a wide range of options to help customers manage their parcel and LTL shipping and associated processes.
+FedEx Office has its iPhone, iPad and Android applications that allow customers to print directly from their devices to any FedEx Office location in the United States or have the order delivered right to their door, while also allowing customers to get account-specific pricing, track print orders or packages, or find the nearest FedEx Office location.
+FedEx Office self-serve printers offer universal serial bus (USB) access to print documents, as well as the ability to retrieve and print documents from customers' cloud accounts.
+FedEx also uses wireless data collection devices to scan bar codes on shipments to help the package information availability to its customers.
+The Company's FedEx Ship Manager suite of solutions offer a range of options to help its customers to manage their parcel and LTL shipping and associated processes.

 942 Shady Grove Rd S